 A said service, with a sermon, using the contemporary liturgy from Common Worship.

-Our main act of worship is the 10.30 am Parish Mass service at which we all gather to praise the Lord in words and music, to receive his help in Word and Sacrament and to meet each other.
+Our main act of worship is the 10.30 am Parish Mass service at which we all gather to praise the Lord and to receive his help in Word and Sacrament.
+Masks must be worn and social distancing is to be observed.

-Mass is said on Wednesdays and Thursdays at 9.30 am and on Fridays at 12.30 pm.
+Mass is said on Thursdays at 9.30 am online